Arachnacris corporalis: Description

-The giant Malaysian katydid is a large green insect that is, on average, about 6 inches long.
+The giant Malaysian katydid is a large green insect that is, on average, about 15 centimeters long.
 They have long, thin legs, like most katydids, with the hind legs being longer than the front two pairs of legs.
 They have long, leaf-like wings that help them stay camouflaged from predators, as they typically reside in trees and don't move very much.
 As they age, their coloration mimics a leaf, and the tips of their wings become brown to resemble the way that leaves rot.
 The amount of brown on their wings can be used as a method to determine the age of the katydid, with more brown meaning an older age.

 Like all katydids, they make a loud chirping sound by scraping a toothed stridulatory file found near the base of one wing against a scraper located on the opposite wing.
 They use this sound as a defense mechanism and to attract mates.